luizcieslak/am-i-inapp-browser/README.md

 `intent://` for android devices goes to Google Play Store with a spinner loading indefinitely (maybe I got the implementation wrongly).

 This means that a explicit approach needs to be used in order to open another app inside a in-app browser.
 However, that does not work for Safari, which is a bummer.

 In [statistics by StatCounter](https://gs.statcounter.com/) it gives you what is the market share of browsers, chrome being at ~64%.
 So, if you implement this funcitonality to escape from a in-app browser, you have this porcentace of change to make it work.
 I'm interested this proportion is the same for iOS devices only, since Safari is more a common browser used in this system, something that these statistics does not provide.

+I have to state that I do not agree with this implementation since it reinforces the Google monopoly over the Web.

 ## Questions without answers